Help Center/ Cloud Container Engine/ Getting Started/ Deploying an Application in a CCE Cluster Using a Helm Chart

 Elastic Cloud Server (VM)

 Select a node type based on service requirements.
-Then, the available node flavors will be automatically displayed in the Specifications area for you to select.
+The available node flavors will then be displayed in the Specifications area for you to choose from.

 Specifications